hushkat/hushkat.github.io/content/posts/BrunnerCTF.md

 }
 ```

-If we overwrite the return address to point to this function, weâ€™ll get the flag.
+If we overwrite the return address to point to this function, we will get the flag.

 ## Static Binary Analysis